 Final Thoughts - Should You Buy the Elegoo Mars 2 Pro?

 Once again, Elegoo has wowed me with its attention affordable, high-quality 3D printers.
 The Elegoo Mars 2 Pro makes several worthwhile improvements over the first-generation Mars Pro.
 Its monochrome screen allows for quicker printing time, much faster in fact than you'll find with other resin-based 3D printers.
 Though screen resolution gets an upgrade on the Mars 2 Pro, pixel density takes a minor hit with a 3 micron downgrade.
 Though some makers may shudder, I'm more than happy with print quality and particularly with the drastically increased printing speed.
-My only concern is that the LCD screen isn't protected by tempered glass and isn't user-replaceable.
-If it gets scratched or damaged, you can't repair the Mars 2 Pro yourself.
-Compare that to the Elegoo Mars and Mars Pro which both boast replaceable screens.
+My only concern is that the LCD screen isn't protected by tempered glass, though the LCD screen is user-replaceable.
+If it gets scratched or damaged, you can repair the Mars 2 Pro yourself, but hopefully it doesn't come to that.

 The real question is: should you buy the Elegoo Mars 2 Pro?
 If you want a great printer that balances speed and quality, the Mars 2 Pro is a solid choice.
 For newcomers that don't already have a resin printer, the Mars 2 Pro is a good buy.
 Most of the compromises are pretty negligible, though the screen which lacks protection and can't be replaced is a potential concern.
 Granted, the monochrome LCD should prove long-lasting and you should probably be cautious around your LCD screen regardless of whether or not it can be swapped out.